Control Valves and Cavitation

 Cavitation can be avoided by using more than one control valve or more convenient - a multistage control valve.

-As illustrated above the "vena contracta" is much lower for a single stage valve than a multi stage valve.
+As illustrated above the "vena contracta" is much lower in a single stage valve than in a multi stage valve.
 Depending on the pressure drop and the temperature of the fluid its possible to avoid cavitation conditions using more than one stage in a valve.